Attorneys For Chicago Auto Accident Claims With Geico Insurance

-Just looking at the national level over the last ten years, we can get a snapshot of the kind of success that plaintiffs have had against Geico Insurance in litigation by reviewing their jury awards and settlement amounts.
-In total over this timeframe, there were nearly two thousand five hundred (2500) cases involving all of the above topics and even some additional ones.
-Unlike the traditional bell curve commonly associated with jury awards and settlement amounts (with scant numbers on the lower and higher end and the majority of cases falling in the middle of recovery dollar amounts), plaintiffs generally fared poorly against Geico Insurance.
+Reviewing a snapshot at the national level over the last ten years reveals how successful plaintiffs have been against Geico Insurance in litigation in obtaining jury awards and out of court settlement.
+Nearly 2500 cases have been won or settled with the insurance carrier in a decade.
+Unlike the traditional bell curve commonly associated with jury awards and settlement amounts (with outlier numbers on the lower and higher end and most average cases of recovery dollar amounts), plaintiffs generally fared poorly against Geico Insurance.

-Once we separate insurance lawsuits against Geico Insurance from the rest of the field, we see that this downward trend repeats itself with jury awards and settlement amounts.
+Separating insurance lawsuits against Geico Insurance from the rest of the field reveals a downward trend that repeats itself with jury awards and settlement amounts.
 These cases accounted for nearly a quarter of all Geico cases.
 Within this category, plaintiffs again had little luck.
-Twenty-two percent (22%) gained nothing at all; forty-six percent (46%) gained under one hundred thousand dollars ($100,000.00); twenty-five percent (25%) gained up to one million dollars ($1,000,000.00); and merely six percent (6%) gained more than one million dollars ($1,000,000.00).
+Twenty-two percent (22%) gained no financial recovery at all; forty-six percent (46%) gained under one hundred thousand dollars ($100,000.00); twenty-five percent (25%) gained up to one million dollars ($1,000,000.00); and approximately six percent (6%) gained more than one million dollars ($1,000,000.00).

 - Generally, all awards and settlement figures followed a downward-sloping trend.

-- Many plaintiffs received nothing at all but this number is lower in the insurance and automobile categories compared to others.
+- Many plaintiffs received nothing at all.
+However, this number is lower in the insurance and automobile categories compared to others.

-- Insurance and automobile cases account for significant bloc of all cases against Geico Insurance.
+- Insurance and automobile cases account for a significant bloc of all cases filed against Geico Insurance.

-Perhaps surprisingly, many lawsuits filed against Geico Insurance take place in Illinois in terms of subject matter and venue.
-Therefore, it is predictable that the pattern of jury awards and settlement amounts in this state would resemble that of the nation as a whole.
-Obviously, this is unfortunate for victims turned or plaintiffs or would-be-plaintiffs.
-Across all kinds of litigation against Geico in Illinois, the vast majority of them received nothing at all (28%) or less than fifty thousand dollars (45%).
-The next largest bloc of recovery-at fifteen percent (15%)- came between one hundred thousand dollars ($100,000.00) and one million dollars ($1,000,000.00).
-Finally, those earning more than one million dollars ($1,000,000.00) brought up the rear with six percent (6%).
+Perhaps surprisingly, many lawsuits against Geico Insurance are filed in Illinois in a predictable pattern of jury awards and settlement amounts that resembles that of the nation as a whole.
+Obviously, the downward trend of low payout is unfortunate for victims.
+Of all the litigation in cases involving Geico in Illinois, most plaintiffs received nothing at all (28%) or less than fifty thousand dollars (45%).
+The next largest bloc of recovery-at fifteen percent (15%)- received between one hundred thousand dollars ($100,000.00) and one million dollars ($1,000,000.00).
+Finally, those earning more than one million dollars ($1,000,000.00) represented only six percent (6%) of all cases.